rancher/steve/pkg/sqlcache/Readme.md

 ### List Options
 ListOptions includes the following:
 * Match filters for indexed fields.
 Filters are for specifying the value a given field in an object should be in order to be included in the list.
-Filters can be set to equals or not equals.
+Filters are similar to the operators on labels in the `kubectl` CLI.
 Filters can be set to look for partial matches or exact (strict) matches.
 Filters can be OR'd and AND'd with one another.
+A query of the form `filter=field1 OP1 val1,field2 OP2 val2` is an `OR` test, while separate filters are AND'd together, as in `filter=field1 OP1 val1&filter=field2 OP2 val2`.
-Filters only work on fields that have been indexed.
+* Filters only work on fields that have been indexed.
+All `metadata.labels` are also indexed.
-* Primary field and secondary field sorting order.
-Can choose up to two fields to sort on.
-Sort order can be ascending or descending.
-Default sorting is to sort on metadata.namespace in ascending first and then sort on metadata.name.
+* Any number of sort fields can be specified, but must be comma-separated in a single `sort=....` query.
+Precede each field with a dash (`-`) to sort descending.
+The default sort is `sort=metadata.namespace,metadata.name` (sort first by namespace, then name).
 * Page size to specify how many items to include in a response.
 * Page number to specify offset.
 For example, a page size of 50 and a page number of 2, will return items starting at index 50.
 Index will be dependent on sort.
 Page numbers start at 1.